Powered By Blogger

 The letter is signed by Inspector General Burton, so poor Major Winster apparently didn't last very long after his failed Hekawi invasion in The New I.G.
 Parmenter dismisses Janie's eager offer to represent (civilians are ineligible) and announces "open competition" will follow to determine F Troop's finest marksman.
 All that's left is Bugler Dobbs' attempt at Chow Call, during which Vandy's glasses are located--inside the bugle.
 The lenses are a little cracked, but still intact to help Vandy correct that 20/900 vision.

 Forgoing the mess hall, O'Rourke and Agarn are off in the wagon for what we learn is a long overdue check-in with business partner Chief Wild Eagle.
 W.E. is unhappy, and not because his cohort is again peddling goods made in Jersey City.
-We learn the saloon is very well stocked these days, since F Troop's enlisted men apparently haven't visited the Hekawi camp in at least 12 days (see below).
+The saloon must be very well stocked, since F Troop's enlisted men apparently haven't visited the Hekawi camp in at least 12 days (see below).
 That's how long the Chief has been hosting relatives: his sister Whispering Breeze, a.k.a.
 Mrs. Sitting Bull, and her son, the Chief's nephew Johnny Eagle Eye.

 Guest stars Lewis and Petersen were wrapping up long-running gigs on HAZEL and THE DONNA REED SHOW (275 episodes as Jeff Stone for the latter) respectively.
 Cathy Lewis was most famed for her lengthy radio resume (she was Jane Stacy on MY FRIEND IRMA); sadly, Johnny Eagle Eye would be one of her final roles.
 She died of cancer two years later at 51.